networktocode/network-importer/docs/getting_started.md

 ### Execute

-The network importer can run either in `check` mode or in `apply` mode.
+The Network Importer can run either in `check` mode or in `apply` mode.
  - In `check` mode, no modification will be made to the SOT, the differences will be printed on the screen
  - in `apply` mode, the SOT will be updated will all interfaces, IPs, vlans etc